ORIENTATE

 Current status

-The ORIENTATE project, jointly conducted by HAW Hamburg and PRO RETINA Deutschland e.V. and funded by NFDI4Health/DFG, aims to sustainably improve the role and participation of patients in quantitative research studies.
-Prof. Wöhlke, Professor of Health Sciences and Ethics, emphasizes: "Our project with PRO RETINA is a pilot project that makes an important contribution to the development of patient-oriented medical research, from which other patient* organizations can later benefit.
-We want to give patients a voice and ensure that their needs and perspectives are taken into account in research."
+The ORIENTATE project, jointly carried out by HAW Hamburg and PRO RETINA Deutschland e.V. and funded by NFDI4Health/DFG, aims to sustainably improve the role and involvement of female patients in quantitative research studies.
+Prof. Wöhlke, Professor of Health Sciences and Ethics, emphasises: "Our project with PRO RETINA is a pilot project that makes an important contribution to the development of patient-centred medical research, from which other patient organisations can benefit in the future.
+We want to give patients a voice and ensure that their needs and perspectives are considered in research."
+In 2023, the project team, consisting of co-researchers from HAW Hamburg and PRO RETINA,

 Institutions